DanielEduardoLopez/CrimePredictionMX/README.md

 CrimePredictorConfig.json | Trained model's architecture in JSON format.
 CrimePredictorModel.keras | Saved trained model as a Keras object.
 CrimePredictorWeights.h5 |  Trained model's weights in Hadoop format.
-MunicipalitiesCatalogue.csv | Mexican municipalities custom catalogue.
-dataset.csv.csv | Queried data retrieved from the database with the data from ENVIPE. requirements.txt | Python requirements text file. sql_query.sql | SQL code for generating the dataset. sql_script.sql| SQL script to build database with the data from ENVIPE.
+Encoders.json | Encoders states for production environment MexicanMunicipalitiesCatalogue.json | JSON serialization of the Mexican municipalities dictionary MunicipalitiesCatalogue.csv | Mexican municipalities custom catalogue. app.py | Streamlit app with the trained model in production. dataset.csv | Queried data retrieved from the database with the data from ENVIPE. requirements.txt | Python requirements text file. sql_query.sql | SQL code for generating the dataset. sql_script.sql| SQL script to build database with the data from ENVIPE.